How do I join the club?

 We generally fly every two weeks on Sundays subject to weather conditions.
-It is important to either join our Facebook Group or our Yahoo Groups mailing list in order to see the GO or NO GO call made in the morning of a scheduled launch.
+It is important to either join our Facebook Group or our Groups.io Forum in order to see the GO or NO GO call made in the morning of a scheduled launch.
 The scheduled events are listed on the Launch Calendar page.

 How to get there?